tasket/wyng-backup/README.md

 #### receive

-Retrieves a volume instance (using the latest session ID if `--session` isn't specified) from the archive and saves it to either the `--local` storage or the path specified with `--save-to`.
+Retrieves volumes (using the latest session ID if `--session` isn't specified) from the archive and saves it to either the `--local` storage or the path specified with `--save-to` (the latter allows receiving only one volume at a time).
 If `--session` is used, only one date-time is accepted.
 The volume name is required.

 ```